The Power of Deep Listening (Using Active Listening Skills)

 What you will get out of the course

 By going through this program you’ll learn the most important influencing skill in the world.
-That key is not being able to explain yourself more eloquently or forcefully, but rather being able to listen to others in a way that unleashes understanding and goodwill.
+That key is not being able to explain yourself more eloquently or forcefully, but rather being able to actively listen to others in a way that unleashes understanding and goodwill.

 Section three is about our natural tendencies when listening to others, our poor responses.
 I present an exercise and case-study in which we look at common ways people respond, even when our intentions are good and we want to help and support people.
 This section is becoming aware of what we do that is not helpful.
 We have to recognize old patterns that are not helpful before we’re ready to learn new, healthier responses.

-Section six is moving from listening to problem-solving.
+Section six is moving from active listening to problem-solving.
 Although I consider listening to be a foundation skill, perhaps the most important skill we can learn to improve our relationships, it is not the only skill.
-I put listening in context to show you when and how to transition to other skills, particularly once you’ve done a good job of listening.
+I put active listening in context to show you when and how to transition to other skills, particularly once you’ve done a good job of listening.
 In particular, I focus on a skill I call valuing which is helping people solve their own problems without taking over for them.

 Finally, is the conclusion in which I summarize the program, what you have learned and offer parting thoughts.
-You’ll also have a chance to take the survey again and see how much you’ve improved in your listening skills.
+You’ll also have a chance to take the survey again and see how much you’ve improved in your active listening skills.